gohugoio/hugo/docs/content/overview/configuration.md

     baseurl: "http://yoursite.example.com/"
     ...

-The following is an example of a toml config file with some of the default values:
+The following is an example of a toml config file with some of the default values.
+Values under `[params]` will populate the `.Site.Params` variable for use in templates:

     contentdir = "content"
     layoutdir = "layouts"